 Despite their proximity, the Barking Test Centres do have distinctions.
 Turning out of the Tanner Street Test Centre, you’ll immediately face the A123, which at the wrong time can be full of traffic.
 Look out for buses (especially if they stop and you have to overtake), pedestrian crossings, and junctions.
 The Town Quay Test Centre will begin you in a quieter area, but there are also more roundabouts nearby.
 Whichever test centre you choose, they’re both near the North Circular, a busy, fast dual-carriageway, so be prepared for it!

 There are two test centres in Barking, but plenty more around London:

-Whether you’re wanting a manual or automatic licence we’ve got an instructor for you.
+Whether you want manual or automatic driving lessons, there is an instructor out there for you.

 Bear in mind that a manual licence lets you drive both manual and automatic cars once you pass your test.
 An automatic licence restricts you to automatics.
 However, there’s less to learn in an automatic, so you could end up passing quicker.

 Think about when and where you’ll be driving.
 If you intend to travel during rush hour through Barking, or further into London, you might prefer an automatic.
 You won’t have to be changing gears constantly when you’re stuck in traffic.
 If you’re on a budget though, you might prefer a manual, as they tend to be cheaper than their automatic counterparts.
 It’s down to you to decide what will suit you best!